 Thomas answering the King’s thoughtful questions

 Production thus represents a crucial piece of a holistic approach to creating sustainable products.
 Thomas, our Product Manager, explained how you can connect the knowledge silos and gain a holistic understanding of the product complexity.
-An engineering intelligence network that combines 3D models, wiring and component data from R&D, with inputs on errors and configurations from Production, lets technicians conduct a 3D VIN-specific analysis and localization of failures, so cars can be reworked much faster.
+An Engineering Intelligence Graph that combines 3D models, wiring and component data from R&D, with inputs on errors and configurations from Production, lets technicians conduct a 3D VIN-specific analysis and localization of failures, so cars can be reworked much faster.

 Thomas showed us how, in practice, this faster rework method leads to savings of €1 million per assembly line.
 But there’s also the indirect effects — preventing errors in Production vs reacting to them later means higher quality vehicles on the streets.
 Higher quality vehicles means they have longer lifecycles, as well as happier customers.